The Right Fit Pilot Project

 - Length of time to arrange for special equipment and support at a new home.

 - High demand means vacancies are often gone before supports are in place.

 - No centralized inventory of accessible units or standards for listing accessibility features.

-The project: The 3-year Metro Vancouver pilot will address barriers and test streamlined models to connect wheelchair users with affordable housing that meets their needs.
+The Project: The 3-year Metro Vancouver pilot will address barriers and test streamlined models to connect indoor wheelchair users with affordable housing that meets their needs.